INFO-4602-5602/project-1-mozilla-group-8/README.txt

 <h3>Quantitative</h3>
 The quantitative analysis uses a map to compare the average number of internet-connected devices people own by country.
-The average affects the color of the country, which can be seen on the legend.
+We used Python to process the data so that it was narrowed down to the average number of devices that people owned.
+We then grouped the averages by country and saved it as its own CSV file.
+Next, we used Tableau to map the data out.
+The average devices owned affects the color of the country, which can be seen on the legend.
 You can hover over individual countries to see the exact averages, as well as the total number of people that responded to the Mozilla survey from said country.
+Using Tableau Public we were able to directly embed the interactive visualization in a basic HTML file.

 Design Process: ...